 2. Lemon Verbena Sorbet Recipe

-There is no ice cream maker necessary for this simple sorbet.
+No ice cream maker is necessary for this simple sorbet.
 Run a fork through the frozen mixture for a fast granita if you don't have time to prepare sorbet.

-- Fresh lemon verbena leaves: 15 grams (about 2 cups), rinsed and gently patted dry
+- Fresh lemon verbena leaves: 15 grams (about 2 cups), rinsed and gently patted dried.

 - Unrefined cane sugar: 180 grams (1 cup minus 2 tablespoons) (the soft kind, not granulated)